Engineering Institute of Technology: Academics

 EIT offers courses for professional development and Australian accredited qualifications in Engineering Management, Civil Engineering, Data Communications, and Industrial IT, Industrial Automation, Instrumentation and Process Control, Electrical Engineering, Electronic Engineering and Mechanical Engineering.
 The education offered by EIT is embedded in and driven by industry practice.
 EIT employs a synchronous learning and teaching platform with live, interactive webinars that allows students to interact with lecturers in real-time.
 Practical applications are accessed through EIT remote laboratories and simulation software.

 An online invigilation software, IRIS, is used to uphold the academic integrity of EIT qualifications.

 Facilities and services

 Libraries

 EIT students have access to electronic libraries and information resources necessary to achieve the outcomes of their qualifications.
 EIT holds an Educational Copyright License and has a collection of white papers on engineering topics.

 Awards

 The Engineering Institute of Technology has won the Western Australian International Education and Training Awards in 2015, in 2019 and in 2021.
 EIT won the overall national Australian International Education and Training Award in 2021.

 In 2020, EIT was ranked first out of 55 Australian engineering faculties.

+Rankings and Recognition

+According to Quality Indicators for Learning and Teaching (QILT) survey data published in 2024, 82.5% of EIT undergraduate engineering students reported a positive overall educational experience.